Think your mutual fund management fees are high? Be glad you don’t have your money in a hedge fund.

 Obviously, no 1-percenter in their right mind would pay the price of a luxury car unless justified by performance.

 Or would they?

-Buffett: Put Up or Shut Up
+Buffett: Put up or shut up

-Six years ago, investing legend Warren Buffett made a bet with a hedge fund called Protégé Partners.
+Seven years ago, investing legend Warren Buffett made a bet with a hedge fund called Protégé Partners.
 The bet was for $1 million, and the rules were simple: If Protégé could beat the Vanguard 500 Index Fund over 10 years, Buffett would contribute $1 million to a charity of their choice.
 If not, they’d contribute a like amount to the charity of Buffett’s choice.

 This should have been a cakewalk for Protégé.
 The Vanguard fund is completely unmanaged.
 It’s simply a basket of stocks designed to track the returns of the stocks of 500 large American companies.
 Hedge funds, on the other hand, are not only staffed by Wall Street’s best and brightest, they’re much more flexible.
-They can literally invest in anything, from complex derivatives to single-family homes.
+They can invest in anything, from complex derivatives to single-family homes.
 They can bet against the market and profit when stocks fall.
 They can use futures and options.